-BODEGA SEAFOOD, ART & WINE FESTIVAL August 24th & 25th, Saturday 10 am - 6 pm, Sunday 10 am to 5 pm, Watts Ranch, 16885 Bodega Highway.
-Admission is $15 in advance for adults, $20 at gate.
-Discounts offered for seniors, teens, first responders and military; under 12 are free.
-A benefit for two wonderful non-profits, it features a beautiful art and fine craft marketplace, lots of delicious food of all kinds, a tasting with over 40 wineries and breweries, 3 stages of entertainment, fun kid's activities and more.
-Held on a picturesque, rural ranch a few miles inland from the spectacular Sonoma Coast, the location is as unique as the festival.
-A portion of the proceeds benefits Stewards of the Coast & Redwoods, the non-profit working in tandem with the California State Parks in the Russian River region, and the Bodega Volunteer Fire Department.
-This is our 25th year and we aim to make it our best show yet!
+BODEGA SEAFOOD, ART & WINE FESTIVAL Watts Ranch 16855 Bodega Highway, Bodega CA, August 26 & 27 10:00 am - 6:00 pm.
+Features a beautiful art and fine craft marketplace, delicious food of all kinds, tastings with over 40 wineries and breweries, 3 stages of entertainment and fun kid's activities.
+A portion of the proceeds benefits Stewards of the Coast & Redwoods, the non-profit working in tandem with the California State Parks in the Russian River region, and the Bodega Volunteer Fire Department. $20/$15/$12 Adults/Seniors/Children

 SNOOPY'S HOME ICE SKATING LESSONS Each eight-week Lesson Set, skaters progress through one Level within a Skating Track.
 At the end of a Lesson Set, skaters are evaluated to determine whether they pass their current Level or will need improvement and to repeat their current Level.
 The Tracks follow the curriculum set forth by Learn to Skate USA, endorsed by United States Figure Skating.
 For detailed curriculum, please contact: Snoopy's Home Ice Address: 1667 West Steele Lane, Santa Rosa, California 95403.